maubuz/2W6-Notes/docs/wk8/git_github.md

    <br>

-5. Open the application **Git Bash** (installed with Git in step 1) or the **command-line in VS Code**.
+5. Open the application **Git Bash** (installed with Git in step 1) or the **console in VS Code**.

-6. In the command line navigate to the directory where you will clone the repository.
+6. In the command line navigate to the directory where you will download the repository.

 7. To clone use the command: `git clone <HTTPS url copied from GitHub>`